kres0345/RGL-emailcode/README.md

 - Link to NoDistribute: https://NoDistribute.com/result/Cz3Xd2M9pgTQtn5rmUVKyIOjY
 - Notice: The popular anti-viruses like: AVG, Malwarebytes Anti-Malware, Norton Antivirus, Avast and more.
 Doesn't detect any viruses.
 - Reason some detect it as a virus is becouse it reads your Emails.
 Which some viruses tend to do.
+- List of antiviruses that doesn't detect ti as a virus: https://pastebin.com/ARAPB8Hr